The Utah Women’s Giving Circle leverages individual donations into high impact grants to nonprofits who are empowering women and girls in Utah.

 - Current IRS 501(c)(3) tax exempt designation

-- The organization has not received a grant in the past two years
+- The organization did not receive a grant in the most recent grant cycle.

 Utah Women’s Giving Circle leadership reviews all nominations and will select the top applicants for the ballot, with member votes determining the grant awards each year in January.
 An application does not guarantee placement on the ballot.